qgis/QGIS-Documentation/docs/user_manual/working_with_projections/working_with_projections.rst

 In order to correctly project data into a specific target CRS, either your data must contain information about its coordinate reference system or you will need to manually assign the correct CRS to the layer.
-For PostGIS layers, QGIS uses the spatial reference identifier that was specified when that PostGIS layer was created.
+For PostgreSQL layers, QGIS uses the spatial reference identifier that was specified when that PostgreSQL layer was created.
 For data supported by GDAL, QGIS relies on the presence of a recognized means of specifying the CRS.
 For instance, for the Shapefile format this is a file containing an ESRI Well-Known Text (:index:`WKT`)